 PJM's approach to interface pricing attempts to match prices with physical power flows and their impacts on the transmission system.
 For example, if market participants want to import energy from the Southwest Power Pool (SPP) to PJM, they are likely to choose a scheduled path with the fewest transmission providers along the path and therefore the lowest transmission costs for the transaction, regardless of whether the resultant path is related to the physical flow of power.
 The lowest cost transmission path runs from SPP, through MISO, and into PJM, requiring only three transmission reservations, two of which are available at no cost (MISO transmission would be free based on the regional through and out rates, and the PJM transmission would be free, if using spot import transmission).
 Any other transmission path entering PJM, where the generating control area is to the south, would require the market participant to acquire transmission through nonmarket balancing authorities, and thus incur additional transmission costs.
 PJM's interface pricing method recognizes that transactions sourcing in SPP and sinking in PJM will create flows across the southern border and prices those transactions at the SouthIMP interface price.
 As a result, the transaction is priced appropriately, but a difference between scheduled and actual flows is created at PJM's borders.
 For example, if a 100 MW transaction were submitted, there would be 100 MW of scheduled flow at the PJM/MISO interface border, but there would be no actual flows on the interface.
 Correspondingly, there would be no scheduled flows at the PJM/Southern interface border, but there would be 100 MW of actual flows on the interface.
-In 2019, there were net scheduled flows of 1,448 GWh through MISO that received an interface pricing point associated with the southern interface but there were no net scheduled flows across the southern interface that received the MISO interface pricing point.
+In the first nine months of 2019, there were net scheduled flows of 957 GWh through MISO that received an interface pricing point associated with the southern interface but there were no net scheduled flows across the southern interface that received the MISO interface pricing point.

-In 2019, net scheduled interchange was -31,674 GWh and net actual interchange was -31,546 GWh, a difference of 128 GWh.
-In 2018, net scheduled interchange was -19,010 GWh and net actual interchange was -18,351 GWh, a difference of 659 GWh.
+In the first nine months of 2019, net scheduled interchange was -25,917 GWh and net actual interchange was -25,870 GWh, a difference of 47 GWh.
+In the first nine months of 2018, net scheduled interchange was -12,206 GWh and net actual interchange was -12,197 GWh, a difference of 8 GWh.
 This difference is inadvertent interchange.
 PJM attempts to minimize the amount of accumulated inadvertent interchange by continually monitoring and correcting for inadvertent interchange.
 PJM can reduce the accumulation of inadvertent interchange using unilateral or bilateral paybacks.
 Inadvertent interchange accumulations that are paid back unilaterally are paid by controlling to a non-zero area control error (ACE).
-For example, Table 9-20 shows that PJM had 128 GW of inadvertent interchange in 2019.
-To reduce this inadvertent interchange, PJM can control to an ACE greater than zero, which would result in over generating.
-By way of the power balance equation, the excess generation would flow out of PJM and into its neighboring balancing authority areas.
-This would create additional actual exports that were not scheduled, thus reducing the overall inadvertent.
-To maintain reliability, unilateral paybacks are accounted for in the control performance standard calculations.
-Bilateral paybacks are scheduled with other balancing authority areas by scheduling a correction and incorporating that amount as a bias in the energy management system.28
+Unilateral paybacks are accounted for in the control performance standard calculations.
+Bilateral paybacks are scheduled with other balancing authority areas by scheduling a correction and incorporating that amount as a bias in the energy management system.27